-As a federal government contracts attorney, Jo Spence serves as Of Counsel to Watson & Associates, LLC and focuses her practice on service-disabled veteran-owned small business (SDVOSB) and veteran-owned small business (VOSB) government contract concerns, pre-award and post-award contract claims and disputes, contract and regulatory compliance, organizational conflicts of interest, alternative dispute resolution, and litigation.
+As a federal government contract attorney, Jo Spence serves as Of Counsel to Watson & Associates, LLC and focuses her practice on service-disabled veteran-owned small business (SDVOSB) and veteran-owned small business (VOSB) government contract concerns, pre-award and post-award contract claims and disputes, contract and regulatory compliance, organizational conflicts of interest, alternative dispute resolution, and litigation.
 Ms. Spence is a fearless fighter who has dedicated her legal career to protecting the rights of those engaged in federal government procurement.

 On behalf of hundreds of large and small federal government contractors, Ms. Spence has tirelessly advocated for the protection of the procurement process, the assurance of procurement integrity, implementation of full and open competition, and the exercise of fairness and good faith in business dealings with the federal government.
 Having served on the government’s side, Jo is now in a unique position to represent and advocate for federal contractors when there is an adverse decision